 However, people are using checkpoints in production, so Microsoft in Windows Server 2016 introduced Production Checkpoints, which gives you the exact same user experience that you get with checkpoints today, but instead of capturing the memory state, they use VSS (Volume Shadow Copy) infrastructure to get a data consistent snapshot inside the (Guest) Windows virtual machine.
 However, for Linux virtual machines, the file system buffers are flushed out, which makes the OS an application-consistent state and therefore usable in a production environment.

 WARNING!
 That this still doesn’t eliminate the need for regular backups.
 Please keep taking backup!

-One important point to mention that you can still use the old-style (standard) checkpoints if you prefer, as well as configure the standard checkpoints to be used if the production checkpoint is not possible (e.g. If the backup integration service isn’t available).
+One important point to mention is that you can still use the old-style (standard) checkpoints if you prefer, as well as configure the standard checkpoints to be used if the production checkpoint is not possible (e.g. If the backup integration service isn’t available).

 The following table shows when production and standard checkpoint is applicable, depending on the state of the virtual machine: